 English is widely accepted in most European countries, but you must remember that the smaller the town, the harder it gets.
 In Poland, I could only talk to people from 25~30 years or less; France was even harder.
 In Bratislava, even the main castle had almost nothing in English.

 Here are some of my suggestions on what you need to know

 - Numbers from 1 to 10, depending on how many people are with you.

-- How to say your favorite food and drink.
+- How to say your favourite food and drink.
 Ex: Beer, coffee, tea, fries, salad, bread.

-- To ask for vegan or vegetarian options in case you’re a vegan or a vegetarian.
+- Ask for vegan or vegetarian options in case you’re a vegan or a vegetarian.